HenryDashwood/reader/README.md

 ### Auth

 - Add source submitted in text box, and add it to current user's sources
-- Cron job runs for all feeds and caches articles
 - When a user logs in, in just get articles with feeds for that user

 ### Further auth